 If you ever tried to speak with an intoxicated alcoholic you will soon discover whatever you say or do the person misinterprets the words and actions to fit their own jumble ideas of situations.
 Celebrations with alcohol should always be accompanied by moderation; the ability to say no and always have someone named as designated driver.

-As more drugs are used the body begins to replace natural supplements such as vitamins, proteins and minerals with the toxic substances.
+Though this is the initial desire of anyone wanting to free themselves of some hidden unwanted pain, whether emotional or physical, you can be assured of one thing; it is always short-lived.
+As more drugs are used the body begins to replace natural supplements such as vitamins, proteins and minerals with toxic substances.
 This exchange creates a physical dependency with painful effects when the drug is not taken.

+Whereas it also does a whole lot of nasty, unimaginable things to the mind.
+Loss of memory is the mild end of drug use, long term causes psychological effects that can become permanent in some drug addicts.
 Aside from the blank memories, drugs will overlap certain memory incidents and make the past get mixed with other parts of the past that should not be related and the list goes on.
-Its clear drugs are bad for people in general.
+It’s clear, drugs are bad for people in general.

 Canada day is for the pride of being Canadian, it’s standing up and proud with other Canadians and saying “we are Canadian and will continue to be Canadian”.
 But this is all in jeopardy if we permit our family, friends and even fellow Canadians to continue to struggle with drug addiction.
 Say No to Drugs and Alcohol abuse.
 If you need help with substance abuse call a drug rehab center referral counsellor at 1-888-488-8434